Johanna Konta: 2011: Drop in ranking

-2012: First match wins in WTA and Grand Slam events
+2012: First match wins in WTA Tour and major events

-Konta achieved some welcome results in the first half of 2012, including a $25k title at Rancho Mirage in February.
+Konta achieved some welcome results in the first half of 2012, including a 25k title at Rancho Mirage in February.
 She then qualified for the WTA Tour event in Copenhagen for the second successive year, recording her first-match win in a full tour main draw over seventh seed Ksenia Pervak (then ranked 38) in the opening round, before losing to Petra Martić at the next stage.
 By the end of April, Konta had risen nearly 100 places to No. 211 in the rankings.

 Having been granted British citizenship in May, Konta received a main-draw wildcard to Wimbledon; she faced 28th seed Christina McHale in the opening round, being beaten 10–8 in the deciding set.

-A $50k final appearance at Lexington in July helped to maintain momentum, and the following month Konta qualified for the US Open, bridging a gap of almost 150 places in the rankings to upset world No. 59, Tímea Babos, in the first round, saving ten set points in the second set as she recorded her first career win at Grand Slam-level.
+A $50k final appearance at Lexington in July helped to maintain momentum, and the following month Konta qualified for the US Open, bridging a gap of almost 150 places in the rankings to upset world No. 59, Tímea Babos, in the first round, saving ten set points in the second set as she recorded her first career win at major-level.
 In the second round, Konta let a 5–2 final set lead slip against Olga Govortsova and lost.
 This run propelled her into the world's top 150 for the first time in her career, slipping a few places to end the year with a ranking of 153.